damianmoore/django-dynamic-dns/README.md

 Future features
 ---------------

-  * Rate limiting to mitigate against brute-force attacks changing record
+  * Rate limiting to mitigate against brute-force attacks on updating records
-  * Add more DNS provider plugins
+  * Adding more DNS provider plugins
+  * Support for DNSSEC in the built-in DNS server